eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 and we do not want to attach a callback to them.
 Instead we perform the calls on the subscribers directly.

-We again start by creating a _WaitSet_ with a capacity of 5, 4 for our subscribers and 1 for our shutdownTrigger, and attach the `shutdownTrigger` to handle
+We again start by creating a _WaitSet_ with a capacity of 5 (4 subscribers and 1 shutdownTrigger), and attach the `shutdownTrigger` to handle
 `CTRL+c`.
 ```cpp